sdaulton/TaxiPrediction/Homepage.md

 * The Random Forest model performed very well with a coefficient of determination (R-squared) on the test data of 0.9505, indicating that variation in the model explains over 95% of the variation in the pickup density distribution.
 We attribute this success to:
   * How we modeled the data
   * The abiltiy of the Random Forest algorithm is able to capture the complexities in the above features
+* A taxi company could use this type of prediction for developing long-term policies for improved taxi distribution.

 ##### Predicted Density Distribution vs. Actual Density Distribution on a Monday